nick-shap/flutter-compass/README.md

-# bmi
+# Compass

-A new Flutter project.
+Simple Flutter compas
 ## Getting Started

 This project is a starting point for a Flutter application.